integr8ly/integreatly-operator/test-cases/tests/products/h21-verify-all-products-using-the-workload-web-app.md

    > Verify that **AMQ**, **3scale** and **SSO** are working by checking the **Status** graph
    >
-   > Note: is normal that there could be some downtime because the workload-web-app could had start testing before the some of the endpoints where ready
+   > Note: it's normal that graph will show a short downtime at the start for 3scale because the workload-web-app is usually deployed before the 3scale API is ready